Sun-flowerSamurai/2-PegSolitaire/README.md

     something to work, comment out the problematic parts to keep the project working.

-4. In completing this assignment, you deliver three files:
+4. In completing this assignment, you deliver two files:

     * The Haskell file [`src/PegSolitaire.hs`](src/PegSolitaire)
     * The Haskell file [`test/Spec.hs`](test/Spec.hs)